 Great pumpkin patches close to Spartanburg

 Primarily known for their incredible peaches, Fisher’s Orchard also grows apples that are available for picking in the fall (call for exact dates).
 The Fall Festival at Fisher’s Orchard runs October 1- 31.
 The farm is open Saturdays to the public, and weekdays for school groups.
-Enjoy a wagon ride, the maze and the animals for only $5.
+Enjoy a wagon ride, the maze and the animals for a small fee.
 This farm is perfect for small children.

 With over 20 different varieties of apples, you are bound to find a favorite at Grandad’s Apples N’ Such.
 They also have a bakery on-site that sells pies, donuts, caramel apples and cider.
 Activities for kids include a pumpkin patch, barnyard animals that children can feed and a corn maze.
 Grandad’s Apples N’ Such offers pick-your-own apples, a bakery, and photo ops.